We’ve partnered with Econnex to bring you a range of internet plans to help you compare them.

 How they operate

 While ADSL connections are restricted to 24Mbps as a maximum download speed, NBN plans can offer speeds far beyond this capability.
 This is because the copper cables that ADSL lines make use of hinder the transmission of data, while the fibre optic cables used by the NBN are designed to achieve fast and effective connections.
-ADSL’s two main speeds (ADSL 1 at 8Mbps and ADSL2+ at 24Mbps) stand in comparison to the NBN’s six speed tiers, which are capable of reaching up to 100Mbps and can now even achieve downloads at a remarkable 1000Mbps on the new NBN 1000 plan but can more readily reach 100Mbps (NBN 100) or even 250Mbps (NBN 250).
+ADSL2+’s maximum download speed of 24Mbps stand in comparison to the NBN’s six speed tiers, which are now theoretically capable of reaching up to 1Gbps on the NBN 1000 plan but can more readily reach 100Mbps (NBN 100) or even 250Mbps (NBN 250).

 Whether your ADSL plan comes with a contract is of particular importance if the NBN becomes available in your area.
 You don’t want to be locked into an ADSL plan as its lifespan runs down and be hindered in your ability to move to other plans before the connection cuts out.